irekmiernik/tic-tac-toe/README.md

 # Game TIC-TAC-TOE

-This application allow you play game tic-tac-toe with computer.
-So far computer runs its moves random so its very easy to win this games.
-In he future application will be developed to version in which computer will played using feedforward neural network.
+This application allow you play tic-tac-toe game against computer.
+The computer plays random moves so probably it will be very easy to win.
+In he future application will be developed to version in which computer will be playing using feedforward neural network.

 # Getting Started with Create React App